kyma-project/examples/asset-store/README.md

 This example illustrates how to use the [Asset Store](https://kyma-project.io/docs/1.5/components/asset-store/) to store simple webpages.

+By default, [Minio](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
+Read the Asset Store [tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more information.

 ## Prerequisites

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Kyma](https://kyma-project.io/docs/) as the target deployment environment

-## Details

-By default, [Minio](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
-Read the Asset Store [tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more information.

 ## Installation